Back to Articles

 Hook

-What if you could point a tool at your database and instantly get a spreadsheet interface and REST API—without writing a single migration or moving your data?
+What if you could point at your production Postgres database and instantly get an Airtable-like interface with auto-generated REST APIs, without migrating a single row of data?

 Context